-The routes to employment have changed a lot over the last few years and will continue to do so.
+Ways to get into work have changed a lot over the last few years and will continue to do so.
 The diagram below gives an overview of the different options available to young people.

-Academies and Free Schools
+Academies and free schools

-More information about UTC’s and the 2 local to Warwickshire can be found here: University Technical Colleges.
+More information about UTC’s including the two local to Warwickshire can be found here: UTCs

-You may be able to study at your own school’s sixth form, the sixth form of another school, or at a sixth form college.
+You may be able to study at your own school’s sixth form, choose the sixth form of another school, or go to a sixth form college.
 They offer a wider range of options than you’ve probably had to date, and the environment is usually more relaxed than in Year 11.
 Sixth forms vary a lot in size and the courses and facilities they offer.
 Sixth form colleges tend to be larger and more informal than school sixth forms.

-Employment / Volunteering with Training
+Employment / volunteering with training